RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 Create the Kubernetes objects for deploying the PetClinic app on OpenShift.
 The deployment will not complete since there are no container images built for the PetClinic application yet.
 That you will do in the following sections through a CI/CD pipeline.

-Replace `userXX-cloudnative-pipeline` with your username in **knative/pipeline/petclinic.yaml**:
+Replace `In CodeReady Workspaces in the `payment-service` project, open the **knative/pipeline/petclinic.yaml** file.
+Inside it, replace `userXX` with your username:

 ![serverless]({% image_path petclinic-namespace.png %})

 Then create the object in Kubernetes:

-`oc create -f knative/pipeline/petclinic.yaml`
+`oc create -f /projects/cloud-native-workshop-v2m4-labs/payment-service/knative/pipeline/petclinic.yaml`

 You should be able to see the deployment in the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"}.